 rounds up the top-grossing iPhone, iPod Touch and iPad applications, as current that day in the iTunes App Store, and this chart is now available on Gamasutra.

-This week's U.S. revenue charts see Angry Birds
+This week's U.S. revenue charts see Halfbrick's Monster Dash

 These charts allow end users to see who is making the most money on the App Store that day.
-It differs significantly from the Top 10 game sales chart, which is dominated by lower-priced titles that sell more copies.
+It differs significantly from the Top 10 Games chart, which is ranked by sales, and therefore is dominated by lower-priced titles that sell more copies.

 Data comes courtesy of Apple's public sales information.
 All titles in the App Store's "Games" category are considered in chart rankings.